ALXS-GitHub/Toolbox/docs/docs/apps/utility/radmin_vpn.md

 ## Limitations

 - Not intended for high‑performance or large enterprise networking.
-- No granular ACLs—security is mainly by network password.
+- No granular ACLs, security is mainly by network password.
 - Traffic goes over the public internet; don’t rely on it for sensitive corporate data without additional encryption layers.

 That’s all you generally need: create or join, launch the game/app, and select LAN.